VelTheVelociraptor/VelTheVelociraptor/README.md

 **Dni:** General DNI criteria, Hardcore antis of my interests, If you are against poly people / polyamory, If you are a fujoshi, 26yrs & older / 12yrs and younger.

-**Thin ice:** If you say slurs (under the assumption you "can say it", otherwise dni), If you make sexual jokes publicly in kids spaces, If you're highly religious, If you make mean / harmful jokes (fat jokes, kys jokes, ugly jokes, etc.)
+**Thin ice:** If you say slurs (under the assumption you "can say it", otherwise dni), If you make weird jokes publicly in kids spaces, If you're highly religious, If you make mean / harmful jokes (fat jokes, kys jokes, ugly jokes, etc.)

 **Interact:** If we share fandoms, If we've been friendly/talked a few times before, Reptile, Amphibian, ETC enthusiasts !